Dingle: Transport

 Bus routes serving Dingle include routes to Killarney, to Tralee, to Kerry Airport, to Cloghane (via Castlegregory), and to Ballydavid (via Ballyferriter and Dunquin).

 Dingle was formerly the western terminus of the narrow-gauge Tralee and Dingle Light Railway, which closed in 1953.
 The station was sited opposite the hospital, on the N86 road into the town from Lispole, where an undertakers premises and disused petrol station now stand.
 The railway station opened on 1 April 1891, closed for passenger traffic on 17 April 1939 and for regular goods traffic on 10 March 1947, finally closing altogether on 1 July 1953, by which time a cattle train once per month was the sole operation.

 Today, the closest train terminal is Tralee, with bus services operating from Tralee Bus and Rail Stations.
 In addition, bus services operate from Killarney Bus and Rail Stations to Dingle.

-Name

-In 2005, Éamon Ó Cuív, the Minister for Community, Rural and Gaeltacht Affairs, announced that anglicised place names (such as 'Dingle') of Gaeltacht towns and villages would no longer feature on official signposts within the Republic of Ireland; henceforth, only the Irish language names would appear.
-The English-language version of the town's name was thus officially dropped in early 2005, with the largely colloquial Irish name An Daingean being advanced.

-In the case of Dingle, the move was particularly controversial, as the town relies heavily on the tourist industry, and there was fear that the change could prevent visitors from finding the town.
-Detractors noted that tourists might not recognise the Irish name on signposts and that there could also be confusion with a similarly named town (Daingean) in County Offaly.
-Supporters rejected this argument, pointing out that there are numerous towns in Ireland with similar names.
-The minister added to the controversy by suggesting that a name change to English could be brought about by removing the town's Gaeltacht status, thereby losing its entitlement to government grants for Irish-speaking areas.